-Craveable Hospitality Group brought their culinary expertise to Foxwoods Resort Casino with the opening of David Burke Prime Steakhouse in July 2008.
+David Burke Prime Steakhouse is celebrating their 14th year, first opening their doors in July 2008.
 The 13,000-square-foot steakhouse seats 375 and includes a 28-seat bar and multiple semi-private dining and event spaces.
-All cuts of meat served at the restaurant are hand-picked by our Chefs, with several selections dry-aged in the restaurant’s in-house dry-aging room.
-It is that room, and similar rooms throughout Craveable Hospitality Group’s restaurants, that won a United States Patent for the dry-aging process.
+All cuts of meat served at the restaurant are hand-picked by our Chefs, with several selections dry-aged in the restaurant’s in-house dry-aging room - a room that earned the group a United States Patent for the dry-aging process.

 The menu offers many signature awe-inspiring specialties, such as the Surf & Turf Dumplings, the show-stopping thick-cut Clothesline Bacon with black pepper maple glaze, a classic Caesar salad prepared tableside, full raw bar selections and impressive raw bar towers.
 The real stars of the show here are the steaks, including a Kansas City Bone-In Sirloin, and Rib-Eyes aged from 30 to 75 days, or, for the adventurous, the 40oz.
 Bone-In Chateaubriand for Two.
 Prime offers 7,500 bottles of premium wine from around the world, including over 800 different varietals, many housed in a 35-foot tall wine tower escalating up three stories to the casino level.